phac-nml/ncov-dehoster/README.md

 Minimum computational specs required for the minimap2 nanopore fastq host removal pipeline are 2+ cpu and 12+G memory

-#### Nanostripper Fast5 Pipeline
+#### Nanostripper Fast5 Pipeline (Developmental)

-*Requires conda* due to use of guppy environments as parameters
+*Requires conda* due to use of guppy environments as parameters at the moment

-Run the full **Nanopore Nanostripper** pipeline with the following command:
+Run the full *Nanopore Nanostripper* pipeline with the following command:

 ```
 nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --nanostripper --fast5_directory <path/to/fast5_pass/> --human_ref <path/to/reference> --run_name 'whatever_you_want' --guppyCPU </path/to/conda_env/guppy-4.0.11-cpu/>